keymarrow/FindGarage/README.md

 ######Project Description

-[Map Panda](https://mappanda.co) grabs the user's location with the [Geolocation API](http://dev.w3.org/geo/api/spec-source.html), and through the [Google Places API](https://developers.google.com/places/) a selection of popular location types are available to explore.
+[FIND GARAGE](https://keymarrow.github.io/FindGarage) grabs the user's location with the [Geolocation API](http://dev.w3.org/geo/api/spec-source.html), and through the [Google Places API](https://developers.google.com/places/) a selection of popular location types are available to explore.
 The [Foursquare](https://developer.foursquare.com/) and [Uber](https://developer.uber.com/) APIs are leveraged to provide further functionality to the application.

 ##Getting Started